 Can You Get a Business Credit Card With No Revenue?

 You can get a business credit card with no revenue as long as you are earning money from the work you do, and you report personal income information on the application.

 In my experience, some issuers allow newly-formed entities to apply for a business credit if they can present a sales projection of their business.

 Contact your local bank to ascertain the information.
 In most cases, they will approve when they're certain you can pay for business expenses with your finances.

 Does an LLC Have a Credit Score?

-A credit score is a number that reflects a business owner's creditworthiness and personal responsibility in repaying business debts.
-Most business owners can request their business credit score from the business reporting agency.
+An LLC has a credit score because it is considered a business entity.
+It reflects a business owner's creditworthiness and personal responsibility in repaying business debts.

-When business owners with LLCs request business credit scores from the business reporting agency, they should expect to see their business credit scores and personal credit scores.
+Upon making their request, business owners should expect to see their business credit scores and personal credit scores.

-Typically, business owners will be able to verify that their business and personal interests are separate by reviewing their business and personal credit reports and business and personal credit scores.
+Typically, business owners will be able to verify that their business and personal interests are separate by reviewing their business and personal credit reports and scores.